awbla/awbla-student-workflow/content/2-photography.md

 For this process to work correctly, we must hold as many variables identical as possible.
 Below are lists of what settings will change and when:

-__For the whole shoot (all Levels in both Views) we must use the same:__
+*For the whole shoot (all Levels in both Views) we must use the same:*

-+ISO/film speed
++ ISO/film speed
-+Aperture/f-stop
++ Aperture/f-stop
-+Zoom/focal distance
++ Zoom/focal distance
-+positioning of the feet of tripod (aka we cannot move the tripod closer or further)*
++ positioning of the feet of tripod (aka we cannot move the tripod closer or further)*

 Practically these steps mean once we start shooting we cannot change the zoom of the camera, either intentionally to capture more or less of the object, or by accident via bumping it.
 We also must not use a mode that automatically changes the aperture/f-stop.
 The ISO is the least likely to be changed inadvertently over the coruse of the shoot.

 __For each Level of the object these settings will change:__

-+the focus will change for each level (horizontal, mid, high) but must be held consistent within that view +*Do not use autofocus*
++ the focus will change for each level (horizontal, mid, high) but must be held consistent within that view
++ *Do not use autofocus*

-Steps:
+Shooting Steps:
 1. Place object into center of turntable and scurely adhere to base with clay.
 If the object falls over you must restart the whole series for that View (aka redo all three heights).
 2. Power lights up to maximum brightness using the controller and place to light the object.
 3. Position the camera so it is exactly level with the object. __Picture__
 4. Adjust the camera to Aperture priority mode and set the aperture to F/11 or F/13.
+Set the exposure to one stop over the "ideal/target" exposed range.
+In this mode the camera will hold the Aperture at the set point (F/11 or F/13) and then automatically adjust the shutter speed to create an image that is one stop over the default middle exposure.
+Make sure the shutter speed it's thinking it will use makes sense and is not below 1/30th of a second.
+If it is, that usually means the lights aren't close enough.
 5. Test how well the camera is focusing by using the autozoom and seeing how many points register as focusing by half way depressing the shutter or touching the touch screen.
 6. If not enough appears to be in focus, adjust the tripod's distance from the camera or adjust the zoom on the camera.
 Do not go below 24mm on the zoom.
 Expect to be about around 50-75mm most of the time.
 7. Once you have achieved satisfactory focusing options, test that the tripod distance will work at the more extreme angle by raising the tripod to the max height and more extreme top down view angle. __Picture__.